 - The right to be treated with fairness and with respect for the victim's dignity and privacy.

 - The right to be informed in a timely manner of any plea bargain or deferred prosecution agreement.

 - The right to be informed of the rights under this section and the services described in section 503(c) of the Victims' Rights and Restitution Act of 1990 (42 U.S.C.
 10607(c)) and provided contact information for the Office of the Victims' Rights Ombudsman of the Department of Justice.

-- Provide information on what to expect from the justice system and how it works, answer any questions regarding the role a victim/witness plays, and accompany the victim/witness to court if requested.
+- Provide information on what to expect from the justice system, how it works, and the role of the victim or witness

-- Intervene, upon request, with employers, creditors, and other service agencies.
+- Intervene, upon request and case by case, with employers, creditors, and other service agencies.

-- Help apply for Crime Victims' Compensation, if eligible.
+- Help to apply for Crime Victims' Compensation, if eligible.

-- Help with Victim Impact Statements to the sentencing judge.
+- Help in preparation of Victim Impact Statements for the sentencing judge.

 - Assist with the return of property being held as evidence.